Start with email and calendar

 Runner remembers how you like things: “When you draft emails for me, keep them under 5 sentences.
 Use a professional but friendly tone.
 Always end with a clear next step.”
 Runner applies those preferences going forward.
 Less editing, better output.Be specific with names and dates

-Runner works across multiple apps, so precision helps:| Vague | Clear |
+Runner works across multiple apps, so precision helps:Review your automations once a month

 If you set up automations, check on them every once in a while.
 Remove any you don’t need anymore.
 Keeps things clean.Your first week with Runner